Blood and soil: Modern usage

 North American white supremacists, white nationalists, Neo-Nazis and members of the alt-right have adopted the slogan.
 It gained widespread public prominence as a result of the August 2017 Unite the Right rally in Charlottesville, Virginia, when participants carrying torches marched on the University of Virginia campus on the night of 11 August 2017 and were recorded chanting the slogan, among others.
 The rally was organized to protest the town's planned removal of a statue of Robert E. Lee.
 The rally remained in national news through December 2018 thanks to the trial of James Alex Fields, a white supremacist who purposefully ran his car into a crowd of counter-protestors, killing 32-year old paralegal Heather Heyer.
 The chant was also heard in October 2017 at the "White Lives Matter" rally in Shelbyville, Tennessee.

 In his 2018 farewell letter, US Senator John McCain stated that America is "a nation of ideals, not blood and soil", specifically rejecting such notions.

-Vice-President JD Vance has been accused of supporting the concept of blood and soil in his speeches, for implying that America is not just an idea, but rather a group of people with a shared history, culture and ancestry tied to the land since the founding and the civil war, adding that the notion of America as an idea is "overinclusive and underinclusive.
+Vice-President JD Vance has been accused of supporting the concept of blood and soil in his speeches, for implying that America is not just an idea, but rather a group of people with a shared history, culture and ancestry tied to the land since the founding of the country in 1776, adding that the notion of America as an idea is "overinclusive and underinclusive.
 It would include hundreds of millions, maybe billions, of foreigners.
 Must we admit them tomorrow?
 But, at the same time, that answer would also reject a lot of people the ADL would label domestic extremists, even though their own ancestors were here at the time of the Revolutionary War."

+In 2025, Vivek Ramaswamy criticized the Groypers for advocating a blood and soil ideology.